-We currently have 30,741,520 shares of our common stock outstanding, 2,749,498 shares issuable upon the exercise of outstanding options, and 7,523,370 shares issuable upon the exercise of outstanding warrants.
-If this offering is completed we will have 34,741,520 shares outstanding and 11,472,868 shares issuable upon the exercise of the warrants and the outstanding options.
+We currently have 44,093,736 shares of our common stock outstanding, 3,488,906 shares issuable upon the exercise of outstanding options, and 6,087,821 shares issuable upon the exercise of outstanding warrants.
+If this offering is completed, the number of shares that we have outstanding will increase to 52,893,736 shares outstanding.
 Sales of a substantial number of shares of our common stock, or the perception that such sales might occur, could adversely affect the trading price of our common stock.